IEEE Israel Section History

 Israel IEEE members participate in many of the IEEE Technical Conferences worldwide and are very active in publishing papers in IEEE Journals.

-IEEE Israel Section has sponsored the following IEEE Milestones in Electrical Engineering and Computing:
+IEEE Israel Section has sponsored the following IEEE Milestones:

 Lempel-Ziv Data Compression Algorithm